-Dementias are largely neurodegenerative conditions including Alzheimer's disease, vascular dementia (VD), Lewy Body dementia, Frontotemporal dementia (FTLD), dementia associated with Parkinsonism and Creutzfeldt-Jakob disease.
+Dementias are largely neurodegenerative conditions including Alzheimer's disease, Parkinson's Disease Dementia, Lewy Body dementia, Frontotemporal dementia, and Creutzfeldt-Jakob disease.
 However reversible causes such as normal pressure hydrocephalus, neurosyphilis, B12 deficiency, folate deficiency and Hashimoto's encephalopathy need to be considered and excluded.
 AD represents the most common cause of dementia followed by vascular dementia.

-The main pathological hallmarks of AD are the Betaamyloid plaques and neurofibrillary tangles.
-The risk factors for the development of this pathology include advanced age, family history, vascular risk factors and APOE4 genotype10-11.
+The main pathological hallmarks of AD are the beta-amyloid plaques and neurofibrillary tangles.
+The risk factors for the development of this pathology include advanced age, family history, vascular risk factors and APOE4 genotype13-14.
 It is also increasingly evident that AD and vascular pathology often coexist and manifests as mixed dementia.
-Optimization of vascular risk factors such as diabetes mellitus and hypertension is believed to slow the amyloid cascade resulting in stabilization of cognitive function among patients with vascular cognitive impairment.
+Optimisation of vascular risk factors such as diabetes mellitus and hypertension is believed to slow the amyloid cascade resulting in stabilisation of cognitive function among patients with vascular cognitive impairment.